Meaty Beaty Big and Bouncy: Packaging

-On the front cover the Who are looking at four children, one of whom is Who manager Bill Curbishley's younger brother Paul.
+On the front cover the Who are looking at four children, one of whom is Curbishley's younger brother Paul.
 The panoramic photograph featured on the inside cover of the gatefold vinyl packaging is an exterior shot of the side of the Railway Hotel, a pub that was sited on the bridge next to Harrow & Wealdstone station in north-west London.
-The Railway Hotel was a popular hangout for Mods and soon after Keith Moon joined the band, the Who became a regular attraction there from June 1964, performing every Tuesday night.
+The Railway Hotel was a popular hangout for Mods and the Who became a regular attraction there from June 1964, shortly after Keith Moon joined the band, performing every Tuesday night.
 It was here that Kit Lambert, their manager, first saw the band, and here that Pete Townshend accidentally cracked his guitar's neck on the low ceiling above the stage.
-In response to laughter from the crowd, he then smashed his guitar for the first time in public; a gimmick he maintained for many years when playing live.
+In response to laughter from the crowd, he then smashed his guitar for the first time in public, a gimmick he maintained for many years when playing live.
 The band were filmed at the venue on 11 August – a copy of the recording turning up in 2002.

-The Railway Hotel was destroyed by fire in March 2000, after becoming empty and vandalised.
+The hotel was destroyed by fire in March 2000, after becoming empty and vandalised.
 The site is now occupied by blocks of flats where the buildings, such as Moon House and Daltrey House, are named after the band members.